mattmckerroll/workout-Tracker/README.md

 visit the site [here](https://calm-headland-27615.herokuapp.com/)

-(currently having an issue with the heroku deployment, but it works if you run it locally!)
+~~(currently having an issue with the heroku deployment, but it works if you run it locally!)~~

+note from dev: this has been fixed.

 ## Usage